Who Was Verne Troyer?

 Troyer, who struggled with alcoholism for years, was hospitalized in early April 2018 after a friend called police to inform them that the actor was drunk and suicidal.
 He was treated for possible alcohol poisoning and reportedly placed on life support.
 Additionally, his family said he was baptized around that time.

 On April 21, 2018, his family confirmed that Troyer had passed away.
+His death was ruled suicide by alcohol intoxication.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!